-Serbia: Chinese investments in new power plant and steel company22.
-June 2016. / News Serbia Energy
+Serbia: Chinese investments in new power plant and steel company, News Serbia Energy

 Chinese capital and equipment are welcome to Serbia but official Belgrade has to observe and comply with EU rules and try not to endanger the interests of the Union.